ribbybibby/ssl_exporter/README.md

 ### \<module\>

 ```
-# The type of probe (https, tcp, file, kubernetes)
+# The type of probe (https, tcp, file, kubernetes, kubeconfig)
 prober: <prober_string>

 # How long the probe will wait before giving up.